-During or since the end of the reporting period, the parent entity has paid premiums in respect of a contract insuring all the directors and officers of Techniche Limited and its wholly owned subsidiaries against claims, proceedings, liabilities and expenses incurred in their job as director or officer of the company or wholly owned subsidiary except where the liability arises out of conduct involving a wilful breach of duty or where the liabilities have been imposed by law or for any legal action or litigation outside the jurisdiction of the contract.
-The total amount of the insurance contract premium paid was \$50,706 [2017: \$15,821].
-During the previous reporting period, the insurance expiry date was changed to 30 June.
-The premium paid during that year represented the extension to the prior year cover to 30 June 2017.
+During the reporting period, the parent entity has paid premiums in respect of a contract insuring all the directors and officers of Techniche Limited and its wholly owned subsidiaries against claims, proceedings, liabilities and expenses incurred in their job as director or officer of the company or wholly owned subsidiary except where the liability arises out of conduct involving a wilful breach of duty or where the liabilities have been imposed by law or for any legal action or litigation outside the jurisdiction of the contract.
+The total amount of the insurance contract premium paid was \$53,842 [2018: \$50,706].